luizcavalcanti/nes-emulator/README.md

 ### What's working so far?

-- I can kinda load iNES rom file format into memory
+- Loading iNES 1.0 rom format with some headers
 - Basic mirroring for Cart PRG ROM and CPU RAM addresses
 - A functional CPU with some opcodes (implementing them as needed)